 Structured Data: How to add structured data to your Shopify store?

 - How to add structured data markup to your website

 - What structured data types and properties you need to add to your Shopify homepage, collection pages, product pages, blog pages, and article pages

 Additional technical SEO tips

 This article will cover the following technical SEO topics: website security, mobile usability, and hreflang tags.

 - How to install an SSL certificate on your Shopify website

 - How to implement hreflang (for international websites)

 This article is the foundation of our extensive technical SEO blog series.
-In the months to come, we’ll publish seven guides dedicated to the most important technical SEO topics: crawling and indexing, website architecture and navigation, page speed, duplicate and thin content, broken links, and structured data.
+In the months to come, we’ll publish seven guides dedicated to the most important technical SEO topics: crawling and indexing, website architecture and navigation, page speed, duplicate content, broken links, and structured data.
 We’ll also publish an article with extra technical SEO tips - we’ll talk about website security, mobile usability, and hreflang tags.